MBR VS GPT | What's the Difference and Which Is Better

 Protective MBR

-The first sector on a GPT disk is also the MBR sector.
-Different from the one on an MBR disk, the protective MBR on a GPT disk serves the function of preventing tools that only supports MBR disks from misrecognizing and overwriting GPT disks.
+The first sector on a GPT disk also serves as the Master Boot Record (MBR) but unlike an MBR disk, its protective MBR prevents tools that only support MBR disks from mistakenly recognizing and overwriting the GPT disk.

 Primary GPT Header

-The second sector on a GPT disk stores the primary GUID partition table header.
-It defines the location and size of the partition entries that consist of the partition table and the cyclic redundancy check (CRC32) checksum that is used to verify the integrity of the GPT header.
-When CRC detects data corruption, it will attempt to recover the data using the backups stored at the end of the disk.
+The second sector on a GPT disk contains the primary GUID partition table header, which defines the partition entries and their CRC32 checksum for data integrity verification.
+If data corruption is detected, the CRC will attempt to recover the data using backups stored at the end of the disk.

 Partition Entries